aiekick/ImGuiFileDialog/README.md

 # ImGuiFileDialog

-An example of the File Dialog integrated with the ImGui Demo App
+An example of the File Dialog integrated within the ImGui Demo App

 ![alt text](ScreenShot.png)